 I acknowledge that Geoff has had a very big impact on my life, both by the witness of his own life and by the quality of his teaching.
 I pray that you and your church will be greatly blessed as you read and put into practice these basic biblical principles to reach and bless the people who are searching for the living Christ but often do not know what it is they are searching for.

 Geoff and I have worked with students and on mission enterprises together over many years.
 His writing has come from years of practical experience and a vast amount of prayerful study.
 He has pioneered a work the results of which only eternity will reveal.
 He has never sought recognition for his tireless and faithful service in honouring the Lord, in continuing to teach and to live in the power of the Holy Spirit.
 He writes out of varied experiences.

 He was the inaugural Principal of the Baptist Bible College in Papua New Guinea (1965-1970).
 He has taught at Alcorn College and Trinity Theological College (1977-1994) and at Christian Heritage College School of Ministries (from 1995).
-He is the author of fourteen books, mostly in Christian Education with the Uniting Church, but also on Renewal and Revival. ”Geoff Waugh” on amazon.com lists some of these books.
+He is the author of many books, mostly in Christian Education, but also on Renewal and Revival. ”Geoff Waugh” on amazon.com lists some of these books.

 Geoff illustrates this clearly with his Case study Number 2 on page 34.
 There the church no longer consists of passive pew sitters but participants in fulfilling the command of Jesus, empowered by the Holy Spirit to preach repentance, heal the sick and cast out demon spirits, having the certain knowledge that He is with them as He promised “to the end of the age”.